cov-clear/backend/README.md

 ### Authentication

-Users register and log in to the system through 'magic-links', these are one-time links that are sent into user's email inbox.
-The link contains an authCode, that can be exchanged for a secure token used for future requests.
+Users register and log in to the system through 'magic-links', these are one-time links that are sent into the user's email inbox.
+The link contains an authCode that can be exchanged for a secure token used for future requests.
 The link is one-time, as it expires on first usage.
 To login again, a new magic link, containing a new auth code, must be requested.
 As such, the system does not contain any passwords, and can only be accessed via the users email inbox.

 ### Data capture